dansantinojones/the-kitbag/README.md

 ## Structure Plane
 The structure of the pages was carefully planned out when designing the website.
 I wanted to keep it similar to most e-commerce website structures ensuring that the website is familiar to the user and the content is positioned exactly where the user expects it to be.

 ### Consistent

 ### Predictable
 - Clickable logo to take user back to home page
 - Images open in a new window
+- External links open in a new window

 ### Content Organisation
 The shirts on sale were displayed on the site using bootstrap cards which stack nicely above each other in mobile view making it easy to browse through the products.

 ### Information Architecture
 When planning the shirt detail page I put myself in the shoes of the user to understand what information would be most important to the user and how it will be viewed.
 The most important information in the buyer decision-making process is, image, name, price and size.